 - Gyan mudra helps to improve concentration, so you can get the most out of your pre-travel practice.

 - Do not do this yoga pose if you have suffered a spinal or back injury, or you are pregnant.

 Travel Stretch 5: Low lunge/ Crescent Moon Pose (Anjaneyasana)

 Bend your right knee, keeping your right ankle directly beneath it, and place the left knee on the mat and untuck your toes.
 Sink your pelvis forward as you place your palms on the front knee for balance.
 Deepen the stretch by reaching the hands up past the ears and lean back slightly.

 Hold for a minimum of 4-6 breaths.

-- Opens the hip flexors that become compressed while seated for the duration of traveling.
+- Opens the hip flexors that become compressed while seated for the duration of travel.